 A public contract includes any purchase or acquisition of goods or services by the county.
 R.C.
 2921.42(I)(1)(a).
-The county's acquisition of police services from UCI is a public contract.

-When a public agency sponsors grants, loans, land reutilization programs, tax abatements, and other similar programs, and acquires community improvement services in return, the grants, loans, and other programs are "public contracts" regardless of whether they are funded through state, federal, or other moneys.
+When a public agency sponsors grants, loans, land reutilization programs, tax abatements, and other similar programs, and acquires community improvement services in return, these are "public contracts" regardless of whether they are funded through state, federal, or other moneys.
 See, e.g., Ohio Ethics Commission Advisory Opinions No. 2009-06, 2001-02, 92-014, and 87-004; State v.
 Lordi (2000), 140 Ohio App.3d 561, 569, discretionary appeal not allowed, 91 Ohio St.3d 1523, 91 Ohio St.3d 1526, 91 Ohio St.3d 1536, motion for reconsideration denied, 92 Ohio St.3d 1422 (2001).
-Therefore, the grant that UCI receives from CAC is a public contract.
+Therefore, the CDBG that the program receives from the county is a public contract.

 The restriction in R.C.
-2921.42(A)(3) applies to contracts that are authorized by a public official or a board of which he is a member, regardless of whether the official participated in the board's authorization.
-A public contract is considered to be authorized by an official or legislative body if the contract could not have been awarded without the approval of the official, the public position in which he serves, or the legislative board of which he is a member.
+2921.42(A)(3) applies to contracts that are authorized by a public official or a board of which he is a member, regardless of whether the official participated in the board's authorization, A public contract is considered to be authorized by an official or legislative body if the contract could not have been awarded without the approval of the official, the public position in which he serves, or the legislative board of which he is a member.
 Adv.
 Op.
 No. 87-004 and 87-008.
 Therefore, if you were to serve on county council, this restriction will apply to any contract authorized by the council while you are a member, regardless of whether you abstain from the council's consideration of the contract.
 Adv.
 Op.
 No. 87-008.